eirini-and-elliot/eirini-and-elliot.github.io/_pages/schedule.md

 <br>
 Cambridge is a wonderful place to live for many, many reasons.
 Public transport is not one of them.
-Depending on where you're staying, the easiest way to get to the venue is going to be by walking, cycling, or taxi.
+Depending on where you're staying, the easiest way to get to the venue is going to be walking, cycling, or taxi.
-+ Cycling: you can hire a voi scooter or bicycle all over Cambridge and some hotels also provide bicycles.
++ Cycling: you can hire a voi scooter or bicycle all over Cambridge.
+Some hotels also provide bicycles.
 We may also be able to borrow friends' spare bikes, so let us know if you need one!
-+ Uber operates in Cambridge, so you can use that if you already have an account with them.
++ Uber operates in Cambridge, in case you already have an account with them.
 Other local taxi companies are [Veezu](https://www.veezu.co.uk/cambridge) and [CamCab](https://camcab.co.uk/).

 There are limited parking spaces at the venue, so let us know if you plan on driving.